-13. The Committee appreciates South Sudan's engagement with the Committee and the States Parties, to share information and clarify the situation with regard to the mentioned allegations.
-The Committee welcomes the investigation from the Government of South Sudan into the 2015 allegations and recommends to the States Parties that the allegations be no longer pursued at this time.
-The Committee, however, reiterates the importance of South Sudan undertaking efforts as soon as possible to put in place legal administrative, or other measures to prevent and suppress any activity prohibited to a State Party under this Convention, in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
+15. The Committee appreciates the willingness of South Sudan to engage into a continued dialogue, share information and clarify the situation with regard to the mentioned allegations.
+In view of the information received from South Sudan, the Committee recommends not to further pursue examination of the allegations.
+The Committee, however, reiterates the importance of South Sudan undertaking efforts as soon as possible, and no later than by the Fourth Review Conference, to put in place legal administrative or other measures to prevent and suppress any activity prohibited to a State Party under this Convention, in accordance with Article 9 of the Convention and Action 29 of the Maputo Action Plan.
+The Committee appreciates South Sudan keeping the Committee informed on these efforts.